silverstee1/SP1-Breakout-PCB/README.md

 cause I'm cheap and its good enough for tests.

 Connect EXTIN to GND to enable the Port when in use to let the gamecube know a device is in.

+ 2.54mm 90 angle 2 row header for the pins.

 ![2020_1001_200958_006](https://github.com/silverstee1/SP1-Breakout-PCB/assets/54997238/439a8bb5-cc07-468c-9574-b0b23b0f8c5c)